Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### Weather data from Snowflake Marketplace

 Weather Source is a leading provider of global weather and climate data and their OnPoint Product Suite provides businesses with the necessary weather and climate data to quickly generate meaningful and actionable insights for a wide range of use cases across industries.
-Let's connect to the `Weather Source LLC: frostbyte` feed from Weather Source in the Snowflake Data Marketplace by following these steps:
+Let's connect to the `Weather Source LLC: frostbyte` feed from Weather Source in the Snowflake Marketplace by following these steps:

 - Login to Snowsight
 - Click on the `Marketplace` link in the left navigation bar